Chunkys0up7/DocPromptImprover/README.md

 ## 🎯 Overview

-This is an **evaluation-only microservice** that assesses the outputs of existing OCR-plus-prompt pipelines and provides data-driven feedback for prompt optimization.
-The framework is completely decoupled from upstream OCR systems and focuses on metrics, statistics, and continuous improvement.
+This is an **evaluation-only microservice** that assesses the outputs of existing OCR-plus-prompt pipelines using **pure statistical analysis**.
+The framework is completely decoupled from upstream OCR systems and focuses on metrics, statistics, and data-driven insights for manual prompt improvement.

+**Key Features:**
+- 🔍 **Statistical Evaluation**: Rule-based scoring algorithms for different field types
+- 📊 **Performance Analysis**: Comprehensive metrics and trend analysis
+- 🎯 **Pattern Detection**: Automated identification of failure patterns
+- 📈 **Data-Driven Insights**: Actionable recommendations for prompt improvement
+- 🚫 **No LLM Dependencies**: Pure statistical analysis without AI/ML requirements

 ## ✅ Implementation Status